-SA20 2023 is set to take place in January-February.
+SA20 2023 is set to take place From January 10.
 Check out SA20 prediction, previews, betting tips and odds.
 Also find out today match prediction to place bets with betway, 10cric, bet365, 1xbet and more.

 6 teams will be featured in the inaugural season of South Africa’s brand new T20 league, SA20.
 The tournament is scheduled to be held in January-February next year.
 The interesting part is that the 6 franchises are owned by the 6 different IPL teams’ owners.

 Seeing the current squads and in-form players, we are backing Paarl Royals as the favourites to lift the first ever SA20 trophy.
 The hitters like David Miller, Jason Roy and Jos Buttler strengthen the batting line-up while the bowling unit consists of the quality bowlers like Lungi Ngidi, Tabraiz Shamsi and Obed McCoy.

 The team is owned by the owners of IPL franchise Rajasthan Royals who ended the IPL 2022 as the runner-up.

 |Joburg Super Kings||5.5|